corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 This page captures the results of historical benchmarking measurements performed by R3.
 Unless otherwise stated, the necessary tooling is available as part of the [performance test suite](installation.md) and it can be used to reproduce the same work.

-## Comparing Corda Enterprise Edition 4.0 vs Corda Enterprise 3.x and Corda (open source)
+## Comparing Corda Enterprise Edition 4.0 vs Corda Enterprise 3.x and Corda Community Edition

 This section describes how Corda Enterprise Edition 4.0 nodes perform relative to Corda Enterprise 3.x in certain circumstances.
 It also shows how the throughput changes with the number of output states per transaction and how that allows the node to achieve a greater number of Corda states